 Permanent implants have incredible longevity because they consist of titanium, a durable and robust material.
 The future promises the discovery of advanced technologies and methods that can help implants to last even longer.
-Furthermore, people with bruxism (teeth grinding disorder), for example, can get implants thanks to the techniques that continue to ensure everyone benefits from teeth replacement services.
+Furthermore, people with bruxism, a teeth-grinding disorder, can get implants thanks to the techniques that continue to ensure everyone benefits from teeth replacement services.

 When Do Permanent Implants Need a Checkup?

 You may need a checkup to prevent failed procedures or complications.
-While this may be a rare occurrence, checking with an expert is critical to your overall oral health.
+While this may be a rare occurrence, checking with an expert at Lovett Dental Upper Kirby is critical to your overall oral health.
 After a prosthodontics procedure, various complications can occur, including:

 - Inflammation of the gum and surrounding bone